 CAUSES OF LOW OIL PRESSURE

-In a high mileage engine, low oil pressure is often due to a combination of worn main and rod bearings and crankshaft journals.
+Worn Engine Bearings: In a high mileage engine, low oil pressure is often due to worn main and rod bearings.
 The oil pump itself does not create pressure.
 It produces flow and the resistance to that flow produces pressure.
 Resistance is created by the orifices in the engine block through which the oil flows, and the amount of clearance between the bearings and crankshaft journals.
 As the bearings wear, clearances increase allowing increased flow which reduces pressure.

 Excessive bearing clearances (more than about .001 inch per inch of diameter of the crankshaft journal) can cause up to a 20 percent or greater drop in oil pressure, which may in turn have an adverse effect on lubrication elsewhere in the engine (such as the camshaft and upper valvetrain, especially in overhead cam engines).
+Low oil pressure can also cause problems in overhead cam engiens with Variable Valve Timing.
 Whether the excessive clearances are due to normal wear or "loose" assembly tolerances makes no difference because the end result is exactly the same.
 Excessive bearing clearances will also increase engine noise and pounding, which over time can lead to bearing fatigue and failure.

 Recommended bearing clearances vary a great deal depending on the engine application, but many engine rebuilders today aim for about .001 to .002 inch clearance in the main and rod bearings.
 This compares to as much as .004 inch of clearance that may be present in some new engines from the factory!